benstory/mitoClone2/README.md

 # mitoClone2 R Package

 The tool is used for performing the analysis of clonal heterogeneity based on nuclear and mitochondrial mutations in single cell RNA or DNA sequencing.
+It is a new and improved version of the package, mitClone, originally described by [Velten et al. (2021)](https://www.nature.com/articles/s41467-021-21650-1).

 ## 1. System Requirements:
    - Linux/Mac